How can you lead your team more effectively?

 - Apply a tool to see, map and leverage different polarities (tensions) within teams and organisations;

-- Build your network of professionals in international Geneva.
+- Build your network of professionals.

 WHO SHOULD ATTEND

 This course is designed for professionals seeking to advance diversity and inclusion within organisations as well as team leaders and aspiring team leaders with at least 5 years of professional experience, who are critical in creating a culture of inclusion and enabling diverse teams to grow.
-It has been designed as a one-day intensive course

 Due to COVID19 situation and the understanding of the need for specific soft skills and leadership good practices particularly at this moment, the GCSP is offering the programme with more accessible prices.